First Year Advising Frequently Asked Questions

 Most students that study abroad for credit do so in their 3rd year.
 There are programmatic exceptions that allow for studying abroad earlier.
 Students should work with their advisor to plan for their abroad semester.
 For more information on study abroad opportunities, please visit AU Abroad.

-The university does not allow first year students to do an internship for credit.
+The university does not allow first year students to do an internship for credit unless they are participating in the AU Cornerstone program.
 We want students to prioritize their transition (both socially and academically) to the university.

 Please connect with your SASP Counselor.